ishaqrazakhosa-sketch/AIR-Project---Task-Management-System/README.md

+                               A project by Our Group
+    1 : Ishaq Raza Khosa      Backend Developer                 B24F1077CS127
+    2 : Arisha Khan           Database Manager                  B24F1135CS144
+    3 : Rashida Bashir        Frontend Developer                B24F

+  This project was developed for the Data Structures and Algorithms (DSA) course under the supervision of Lab Engineer Obaidullah Miakhil.

 # AIR-Project---Task-Management-System
 A full-stack web application for task management and productivity.
 Features user authentication, task tracking with priorities and due dates, dashboard analytics, and integrated notifications via email and WhatsApp.
 Read [](file:///d%3A/bin/AIR%20Project/backend.py#1-1), lines 1 to 50